akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Personal/The Learning System Notes.md

 - in the beginning, ask simple question like "what is...." to clarify fundamental concepts or definitions.
 - Once you become more familiar with the process, aim to reduce amount of questions and increase the quality of each question.
 	- create questions that facilitate higher-order thinking;
-		- How does this information relate to what we’ve previously learned?
+		- *How does this information relate to what we’ve previously learned?*
-		- Can you provide an example that illustrates this concept?
+		- *Can you provide an example that illustrates this concept?*
-		- Why is this information important?
-		- What are the potential real-world applications?
-		- Can you explain the steps/process involved in this phenomenon?
-		- What are the main variables that influence this outcome?
-		- How does altering a variable affect the outcome?
-		- How could this information be tested on the exam?
+		- etc.
 - ###### You can add on to your answers... later down the line
 	- "what is hydrocephalus?"
 		- is the accumulation of central cerebrospinal fluid within the ventricles of the brain (simple definition)